-Insurance/ Social Security Benefit Risks covered Contribution (employer: employee) Comments General Disease and Maternity Fund 80% of the social security income for the period of sick leave.
+Insurance/ Social Security Benefit Risks covered Contribution (employer: employee) Comments General Disease and Maternity Fund 80% of the social security income for the period of sick leave up to 6 months.
+For maternity (child birth and raising a child) it is 90% of the average security income for 410 days in total, and BGN 380 per month for the child's second year of the child.
+Increases to BGN 710 in April 2022 to reach the minimum monthly salary.
 Short-term disability and short-term reduced ability to work.
-3.5% (2.10:1.40) At least 6 months of contributions paid is required to receive this benefit.
-Occupational Accident Fund 90% of the social security income for the sick leave period.
+3.5% (2.10:1.40) At least 6 months of contributions paid is required to receive this benefit in the case of general disease.
+For maternity, a period of 12 months contributions payment is required and the benefit is calculated on the average security income for the last 24 months.
+There is also a limit of BGN 1,440.
+Work-related Accident Fund 90% of the social security income for the sick leave period.
 Individual disability pension.
 Death, long-term and short-term disability, work- related accident or disease.
 Between 0.4%-1.1%, for the employer only.
 No requirements for a minimum contribution period.
 Unemployment Fund 60% of the security income for the past 24 months.
 Loss of job.
 1% (0.6:0.4) 12 months with contributions paid in the past 18 months.
-This benefit is receivable for 4 to 12 months, depending on the entire contribution period.
-Pension Fund Individual life-long oldage pension, individual disability pension, survivor's pension, one-off help of BGN 540 to all heirs, social pension.
+This benefit is receivable from 4 to 12 months, depending on the entire contribution period.
+Pension Fund Individual life-long old-age pension, individual disability pension, survivor's pension, one-off help of BGN 540 to all heirs, social pension.
 Old-age and full contribution period, permanent disability over 50% and death, incomes below the minimum surviving line 14.8% (8.22:6.58) 5% to Universal Funds (2.2:2.8) The pension amount depends on contributions paid by the employee and the average security income for the country.
-There is a minimum level of the old-age pension - BGN 300 for 2021 there is also a limit of BGN 1,440.
-For disability pension, there is a requirement for contribution period, which depends on the individual's age, no such requirement if it results from an occupational accident.
-Disability pension depends on the contributions paid; minimum levels apply to the disability percentage and the country minimum pension.
+There is a minimum level of the old-age pension - BGN 370 for 2022 and will increase ~6% in July 2022 there is also a limit of BGN 1,440.
 Health Insurance Inpatient treatment, outpatient treatment, dental care, partially reimbursement of chronic disease medicines 8% (4.8:3.2) Health insurance act.
 Annual Paid leave 20 days Labor code - subject to 8 months under the employment agreement